Main Office, City Hall

-The Neighborhood Development Coordinator plays a vital role in providing important and timely information regarding city meetings, public hearings, programs and public awareness messages to the neighborhood “network”.
+The City’s neighborhood development coordinator plays a vital role in providing important and timely information regarding city meetings, public hearings, programs and public awareness messages to the neighborhood “network.”
 The coordinator also assists, as a liaison, in providing information for organizing new associations and neighborhood watch groups.
 The neighborhood coordinator also provides the associations with information about new developments, new ordinances and upcoming issues and events that will affect their neighborhood, such as zoning changes and road improvements.
-There are currently 40 neighborhood associations city-wide.
+There are currently 43 neighborhood associations city-wide.

 The Neighborhood Development Coordinator also attends numerous meetings with non-profit organizations geared to providing services for disadvantaged citizens.

-Mayor Johnny DuPree established the “Mayor’s Council of Neighborhoods” during his first term of office.
-The council was set up to provide a forum for neighborhood leaders to express any ideas, issues or concerns about city services or projects.
+The Council of Neighborhoods was established in 2000 to provide a forum for neighborhood leaders to express ideas, issues or concerns about city services or projects.
 The council met quarterly to allow the associations an opportunity to sit at the table and listen to presentations geared to the interests and concerns of the neighborhoods.

-In 2008, the Council of Neighborhoods became an organization with elected board members and officers.
-The group holds regularly scheduled meetings and invites speakers to address current neighborhood issues.
-Also, each neighborhood association has a web site to share information with the residents.
+In 2007, the group became a separate entity with elected board members and officers.
+The group holds regularly scheduled monthly meetings and invites speakers to address current neighborhood issues.